pintub/apache-kafka/README.md

     - How to break this behavior ??
 (Just for testing, but sticky is better and performant)
       - Just add a sleep between sending messages, It would send to partition in round-robin
   - Consumer with :infinity: loop polling and no graceful exit
+    - :face_with_spiral_eyes: A consumer can listen to multiple topics, offset commit would determine how much of each topic/partition read
   - [Consumer with :infinity: loop polling and graceful exit](./udemy-part2/kafka-basics/src/main/java/io/conduktor/demos/kafka/ConsumerDemoWithShutdown.java)
   - `Partition re-balancing` with multiple consumers of a CG[1 topic, 3 partitions]
     - Happens when partition added/removed or consumer added/removed of a CG